rich-murphey/project-staged-rfcs/rfcs/0001-shepherded-rfcs.md

 ## Repository

-When we create a repository for a proposal, that repository will be created in the rust-lang github org.
+When we create a repository for a proposal, that repository will be created in the `rust-lang` github org.
 It will be given a name like `project-xyz`, where `xyz` is related to the name of the feature (for example, [`project-ffi-unwind`].
+The shepherds as well as the lang-team will be given write access to the repository.

 [`project-ffi-unwind`]: https://github.com/rust-lang/project-ffi-unwind/